|Uploaded by:||J Scott|

 Straight forward and very helpful!
 Using this tool to compare potential purchases.
 Thank you for sharing!

 Actually, PM *does* stand for Property Management.
 You can enter a percentage of gross rent or a fixed monthly amount (lines 29 or 30).

 looks very good. glad you put the effort to do this.

 Thanks for the neat handy tool J, really appreciate it.

 PM stands for Profit Margin.
 Variable Cost are costs that change in proportion to the rent (i.e. variable operating expenses).
 Fixed Costs are those that remain the same no matter the rent (i.e. a recurring bill like property taxes).
 The VC PM and FC PM = Rent Revenue - (VC or FC).

-Mike Pantages, over 5 years ago
+Mike Pantages, almost 6 years ago

 I'm guessing PM is Property Management.
 Thanks for the spreadsheet!

 Such a wonderful tool.
 Thank you so much for sharing!

 Thanks--I think I'll be able to make very good use of this.
 Do you use it primarily to assess a potential rental property, or to track a rental you already own?
 Also, what are these fields: Variable Cost PM and Fixed Cost PM?
 I've been racking my brain, but can't figure it out.
 I'm sure it's something ridiculously simple. :)